datopian/tech.datopian.com/flows/README.md

-# Data Flows and Factory
+# Data Factory and Flows

 ## Introduction

-A Data Factory is a system for processing data using Data flows.
-Specifically:
+A Data Factory is a set of services/components to process and integrate data (coming from different sources).
+Plus patterns / methods for integrating with CKAN and the DataHub.

+A Data Factory does its processing in (work)*flows*.
+Thus, we could make the following definition:

-* Flow = a work*flow* or processing *flow* for transforming or analysing data.
+* A Flow is a work*flow* or processing *flow* for transforming or analysing data.
-* Factory is the system for creating and orchestrating flows.
+* A Factory is a system for creating and managing (orchestrating, monitoring etc) those flows.

 ### Domain Model

 * Tasks
 * DAGs (Flows)
 * Factory

 ## CKAN v3